jaysonvirissimo/active_recall/README.md

 ## Usage

 Assume you have an application allowing your users to study words in a foreign language.
-Using the <code>has_deck</code> method you can set up a deck of flashcards that the user will study:
+Using the `has_deck` method you can set up a deck of flashcards that the user will study:

 ```ruby
 class Word < ActiveRecord::Base